 - What is the ROI of your marketing campaign?

 By measuring everything, you know what works and what doesn’t.
 After you know where you stand, you can start experimenting.

 Change up your app store screenshots, improve your copy, better define your Facebook ad audiences.
 Make changes and see how things evolve.
-Even a 1% increase can help if you’re looking to pass the 1 million downloads mark.
+Even a one percent increase can help if you’re looking to pass the one million downloads mark.

 Increase App Downloads – FAQs

 There are 4 important steps that can help increase your app downloads: